 - App Developer website: TikTok (based in China, owned by ByteDance)

-TikTok app dangers
+TikTok app in the news

 The most acute issue with this vulnerability is Apple’s universal clipboard functionality, which means that anything I copy on my Mac or iPad can be read by my iPhone, and vice versa.
 So, if TikTok is active on your phone while you work, the app can basically read anything and everything you copy on another device: Passwords, work documents, sensitive emails, financial information.
 Anything.Forbes